-gabrielbosch asked: Hi Fiona, I follow your work for a while now and I love it so much, cause of you I just bought a mola setti.
+gabrielbosch said: Hi Fiona, I follow your work for a while now and I love it so much, cause of you I just bought a mola setti.
 I have a short question, I have bought the opal-glas and now I am not shure to stack it with the PAD or not, is there a big difference with the opal or not, do you have experience with the opal?
 Thanks a lot and please keep on with that stunning work. greetings, gabriel

 Yes I find that the Opal makes the light a lot softer/flatter and more even and it also cuts the output back quite a bit.
 Some people like that as then you don’t have to use the sock but I find that I need to have both options able to be quickly changed - the light being harder and softer throughout my shoots as the light in NZ is constantly changing.
 I think if you were shooting a lot of beauty or studio work then it would be handy to have it on and if you are wanting a more natural look then the output from the Opal is quite beautiful.
 I have used it in my “The Forest” Shoot and some of my beauty shoots.